-The BDL190S has some nice features, including a stud finder and electrical wire detection.
-It comes with a hanger that attaches to the wall with a tack-like pin, and once hung, the laser will self-level.
+This best budget laser level has some nice features, including a stud finder and electrical wire detection.
+The BDL190S comes with a hanger that attaches to the wall with a tack-like pin, and once hung, the laser will self-level.

-The downside of the Black & Decker is it requires the user to poke a small hole in the wall to mount it, which could be a deal-breaker for concrete or brick surfaces.
+The downside of the BLACK+DECKER is that it requires the user to poke a small hole in the wall to mount it, which could be a deal-breaker for concrete or brick surfaces.
 Also, it only projects a horizontal line.